emilybrooks/emilybrooks.github.io/tms.md

 	Yashiro flame strike mage, frost strike cleric
 	Kiria mazandyne archers, bufu cleric, agi sorcerer

+Notes:
+- If you're missing the argent habit, the fight after the portal will also have a cleric
+- Both the sorcerer and the sniper will appear in the fujin raijin fight

 Fight encounter near red chest
 Need:

 		Fujin Force ストームフォース
-		Raijin's Gleam 雷神のスパークル
+		(sorcer force/arcane wisdom if needed)
+		(pale recurve if needed)

-in the battle swap out yashiro for tsubasa
+In the battle swap out yashiro for tsubasa

 -	Itsuki thunder strike fujin, heatwave raijin
 	Tsubasa piercing void fujin